F1PFC/TTN_GPS_Tracker/Readme.md

 \#define Use\_Display

-Do not enable the display option unless a display is actually attached and working.
-The I2C displays are both 3.3V versions, the 20x4 LCD is connected to I2C via a PCF8574 I\O expander designed for driving the HD44780 controller on the LCD.
+Do not enable the display option unless the appropriate display is attached and working.
+The displays need to be 3.3V versions.
+The 20x4 LCD is connected via an I2C PCF8574 I\O expander board specifically designed for driving the HD44780 controller on the LCD.

 ### Frame Counter